Loading…

 So bombing a "throwaway" mine is a cheap shortcut; bombing a critical mine is real time.
 The popup on each hit shows the breakdown.

-Other modes still end on a mine, so flag carefully.
+The Climb still ends on a mine, so flag carefully.

 Every standard board is checked by a solver before you play it.
-From the marked start square (or your first click in Challenge and Quick Play) there is always a next square you can prove safe, all the way to the end.
+From the marked start square there is always a next square you can prove safe, all the way to the end.
 You never have to gamble.

-If you get stuck, tap the Stuck? button (the loupe beside the smiley) and the game lights up the clues that prove the next move.
-The ✓ Certified chip above the board opens the board’s own check.
+The ✓ Certified chip above the board opens that board’s own check, and after a loss every square you could have proved safe is outlined.
 Chaos is the one exception to the guarantee, and it says so.

 Reveal every safe square without hitting a mine.
-Each number counts the mines touching it, diagonals included.
+Each number counts the mines in the squares touching it, corners included.
 Blank squares touch no mines at all; the numbers are your clues.

 Tap / Click a square to reveal it